docmd-search v0.1.1 is now available →

 Define private directories and redirect configurations for unauthenticated guest sessions trying to access signin paths.

-Uses lightweight ONNX models executing directly on the client side.
-No data ever leaves the user's browser.
+Uses lightweight AI models that execute directly in the browser.
+No data ever leaves your users' devices.

-Combines fast BM25 keyword matching with vector similarity for the absolute best search relevance and speed.
+Combines fast keyword matching with meaning-aware similarity scoring for the most relevant results, instantly.

-Select the perfect embedding model tailored for your documentation size and languages.
+Pick the model that fits your documentation size and language requirements.

 Model Dimensions Size Languages Best For